Aceinna/docs_openrtk/algorithms/Sensors.rst

 .. |S_SI| replace:: :math:`S_{SI}`
 .. |mHI|  replace:: :math:`\vec{m}_{HI}`

-.. [#aDueToGravity] Due to the way the accelerometer measures acceleration, gravity appears like a deceleration
+.. [#aDueToGravity] Due to the way the accelerometer measures acceleration, gravity appears like a
-                    and, as such, :math:`\vec{a}_{grav} = -\vec{g}`\ .
-This is gravity deflecting the proof-
+                    deceleration and, as such, :math:`\vec{a}_{grav} = -\vec{g}`\ .
+This is
-                    mass in the direction of the gravity vector; such a deflection caused solely by acceleration would require the body to accelerate in the negative direction.
+                    gravity deflecting the proof-mass in the direction of the gravity vector; such a deflection caused solely by acceleration would require the body to accelerate in the negative direction.

-.. [#magAlign] During a magnetic alignment maneuver, the magnetic measurements are recorded as the system rotates
+.. [#magAlign] During a magnetic alignment maneuver, the magnetic measurements are recorded as the
-               (about its z-axis) through 360 deg.
+               system rotates (about its z-axis) through 360 deg.
 Upon completion of the maneuver, a best-fit ellipse is determined and used to model the hard and soft-iron distortions in the system (described later).

-.. [#ironEffects] In general you want the magnetic sensor to be in as magnetically clean a location as possible.
+.. [#ironEffects] In general you want the magnetic sensor to be in as magnetically clean a location
+                  as possible.
 Even by correcting for hard and soft-iron using this relationship, large hard and soft-iron errors lead to progressively worse solutions.